 Credibility of the AHRI Product Performance Certification Program.
-In addition to having over 60 years of experience certifying the performance of HVACR and water heating products, the AHRI Product Performance Certification Program is accredited through the Standards Council of Canada (SCC) and Comite Francais d'accreditation (COFRAC) to ISO/IEC Standard 17065 - General requirements for bodies operating certification programs.
+In addition to having over 60 years of experience certifying the performance of HVACR and water heating products, the AHRI Product Performance Certification Program is accredited through the Standards Council of Canada (SCC) and Comite Francais d'accreditation (COFRAC) to ISO/IEC Standard 17065 - Conformity assessment - Requirements for bodies certifying products, processes and services.